 How safe is my information?

-We use the open-source Discourse platform for our community forums.
-The platform is housed on our own server, which is maintained with fairly strict security protocols and weekly patching.
+The platform is housed on our own server, which is maintained with fairly strict security protocols and weekly patching and is under our sole control.
 Your information — personal data or material you contribute on the forums — will never be sold, packaged or otherwise shared with any third party.

 Would you like to join our board of directors?